javaee/jms-spec/pages/CDIBeansAsJMSListeners.md

 This section describes JMS listener beans in more detail and how they relate to CDI managed beans in general, and to JMS MDBs.

-The CDI 1.2 specification defines a managed bean in [http://docs.jboss.org/cdi/spec/1.2/cdi-spec.html#managed_beans section 3.1 "Managed beans"].
+The CDI 1.2 specification defines a managed bean in [section 3.1 "Managed beans"](http://docs.jboss.org/cdi/spec/1.2/cdi-spec.html#managed_beans).
 This states:

 <table style=" margin-left: 40px;" class="tab"> <tr style="background-color:#edf9fb;"> <td>
 A top-level Java class is a managed bean if it is defined to be a managed bean by any other Java EE specification, or if it meets all of the following conditions: